nightfury1111111111/tamaghna-algorand-tmp-/README.md

                      &&&by vigorous developer(night fury)&&&

 This  project works on testnet and you can check the result.
-Decentralized 2fa requires these 3 functions used in this code.
+Decentralized 2fa requires these 3 functions used in this code.\n
         createAccount
         createAsset
         transferAsset